 Cybersecurity and privacy are important, even more so when it comes to personal finances.
 In today’s world, most personal finances are done online.
 The days of having to go into brick and mortar institutions are continually dwindling.
 So with tech continuing to evolve, how can you stay safe when dealing with your personal finances online?

 “At the end of the day, the goals are simple: safety and security.”

 Why Cybersecurity Matters

 Cyber-crimes are becoming more popular, complex, and frequent.
-Cyber-crime is expected to cost up to $6 trillion globally each year.
+Cyber-crime is expected to globally cost up to $6 trillion annually.

 “By some estimates, cybercrime is expected to globally cost up to $6 trillion annually.
 Losses of this scale put the incentives for innovation and investment at risk and will be more profitable than the global trade of all major illegal drugs combined.”

 Technology is an ever changing landscape.
 It seems daunting at times how diverse cyber-crimes can be.
 In 2018 there were 137.5 million new malware samples.
 Of those 137.5 million, 93% are polymorphic.
 This means they are continually changing their code to avoid detection.
 So once you have it, you may not even be able to find it.

 Malicious hackers are now attacking computers and networks at a rate of 1 attack every 39 seconds.
 That’s more than 2,200 attacks every day.

 For more shocking statistics on cybersecurity and cyber-crimes check out 300+ Terrifying Cybercrime and Cybersecurity Statistics and Trends.

 Now that we know cybersecurity is no joke and it is an ever-changing landscape, what are some things your doing that could be putting you at risk?